-In the community harlem is... celebrates Heroes of the Pandemic his year Community Works celebrates two decades of work using the arts to bridge neighborhoods and delving into Harlem's rich cultural history for lessons and legacies to share across generations.
+What began in one classroom in Harlem became a renowned multimedia living history exhibition series his year Community Works celebrates two decades of work using the arts to bridge neighborhoods and delving into Harlem's rich cultural history for lessons and legacies to share across generations.
 Importantly, it has also been 20 years since we began an extraordinary collaboration with Voza Rivers of New Heritage Theatre Group.